ferrreo/ags-dots/README.md

 You also need: cava, playerctl, curl, hyprland

 Just stick the .config folder in your home then edit ~/.config/ags/widgets/weather.js to change the city to your city.

+The programs folder in the config comes with pre-compiled binaries, these have all been compiled with PGO optimisations as well being compacted.
+The source for all of these is available in the src folder if you want to compile them yourself or make changes.